julielk/Tennis-club/README.md

   CSS
 * No error resturned when checked through offical W3C validator.
   Accessibility
-* I confirm that the colors and fonts chosen are easy to read.
+*  confirm that the colors and fonts chosen are easy to read.
 That the website site is asccesible by running it thorough lighthouse on Devtools.

 ## **Unfixed Bugs**